logicalclocks/quartz/README.md

 - NPM package of React components TS
 - use storybook as documentation
-- use Rebass as a base CSS frame and emotion for overwritting style
+- use Rebass as a base CSS frame and Emotion for overwriting style

 The DS is first experimented on Figma before being implemented:
 [https://www.figma.com/file/mvY1f3xMXUEd6szvT82FxB/Feature-Store?node-id=327%3A0](https://www.figma.com/file/mvY1f3xMXUEd6szvT82FxB/Feature-Store?node-id=327%3A0)